jackiehjm/stx-docs/doc/source/contributor/index.rst

 The following list provides help on choosing the correct build guide based on a release:

-- The "current" release is the most recent offically released version of StarlingX.
+- The "current" release is the most recent officially released version of StarlingX.
   Following is the current build guide:

   .. toctree::